supakonoha/SecureCommunicationsVapor/README.md

     salt: salt)
 ```

-If you want to decrypt some `String` you will need to use `openChaChaPoly(recipientPrivateKey: P256.KeyAgreement.PrivateKey, senderPublicKey: P256.KeyAgreement.PublicKey, salt: String)` function on the encrypted message.
-It requieres you private key, the other part public key and the salt.
+If you want to decrypt some `String` you will need to use `openChaChaPoly(recipientPrivateKey: P256.KeyAgreement.PrivateKey, senderPublicKey: P256.KeyAgreement.PublicKey, salt: String)` function on the encrypted message encoded on Base64.
+It requieres your private key, the other part public key and the salt.
 You will receive the original message.

 ```swift
 let salt = "This is our salt"